 This module provides students with opportunities to gain practical insights into the workings of organisations whose role and function have clear relevance to the focus and subject matter of their undergraduate degree in Politics or International Relations, and to link such insights to their acquired knowledge and understanding of social science theories and concepts.
 In addition the module will prepare students for the graduate job market and encourage their autonomous engagement in personal development planning.

-IRL301 International Relations in the Middle East
+The Politics and International Relations of the Middle East (PIR6005)

 This module examines the problem of environmental degradation and its implications for our global political economy.
-It discusses the major debates in political thought around the causes of environmental degradation.
+It discusses the major debates in political thought around the primary causes of environmental degradation.
 The module outlines the major attempts to build international regimes for global environmental governance, and the difficulties and obstacles that such attempts have encountered.
-A wide range of ideas, policy proposals, innovations in governance, and templates for political activism within the environmental movement are critically evaluated.
+A range of ideas, critiques, policy proposals, innovations in governance, and templates for political activism within the environmental movement are critically evaluated.

 Voter Behaviour and Effective Election Campaigning (PIR6008MX)

 This module undertakes an advanced examination of contemporary trends and developments in theories of electoral behaviour globally; then more specifically the relationship between electoral rules, electoral systems and election outcomes; the evolution of campaign techniques, and the role, mechanics, and accuracy of opinion polls in modern electoral politics.
 These global understandings are applied directly to the case of British politics.

 The media occupy key arenas whereby various social groups compete with one another to set public, political, commercial and cultural agendas.
 This module examines the relationship between media, state and society.
 It covers a number of substantive topic areas such as environmental issues, terrorism, war reporting, gender, crime and violence.